 Note: The steps above describe the historical Funimation app workflow.
 As the service has merged into Crunchyroll, please move to this guide to download Crunchyroll episodes on PC.

-Compliance: Downloads are for personal offline viewing only.
-Please follow platform terms, regional laws, and account plan requirements.
+Compliance: Please follow platform terms, regional laws, and account plan requirements.

 Can you download anime episodes on Funimation?